-Remember to return your books on time as late items incur fines.
-Student fines are 5p per item per day for 6 days increasing thereafter to 10p per item per day to a maximum of £5 per item.
-If you do forget, we’ll send a reminder to which you should respond to ASAP.
-If you have overdue items because you have been ill, we will renew the item and cancel any fines.
+Students must remember to return their books on time as late items incur fines.
+Student fines are 10p per item per day.
+If students do forget, we’ll send a reminder to which they should respond to as soon as possible.
+If students have overdue items because they have been ill, the library will renew the item and cancel any fines.

-Please take care of all items borrowed on your card.
-They are your responsibility.
-Lost or damaged items have to be paid for.
-Keep them away from pets and younger siblings.
-If you have a drink in your bag, make sure the container does not leak.
+The library asks students to please take care of all items borrowed on their library card as they are the student’s responsibility.
+Lost or damaged items have to be paid for so the library advises to keep them away from pets and younger siblings.
+If students have a drink in their bag, make sure the container does not leak.